-It helps to focus the mind better to say "I want to be healthy" instead of "I need to stop smoking".
+It helps to focus the mind better to say "I am healthy" instead of "I need to stop smoking".
 Imagining the outcome we want will help us get ready for that being reality.

 - Always state your goals in the positive - Avoid negative words like "stop, don't, lose"